List of chromosomes

 color blindness

-OPN1MW: This gene is involved in red/green colour blindness, and is generally found in boys because there is no backup copy of this gene on the Y chromosome.
+OPN1MW: OPN1MW: Gene whose certain variations cause red/green colour blindness.
+Colour blindness is generally found in boys because there is no backup copy of this gene on the Y chromosome.

 Rett syndrome

-MECP2: This gene is associated with Rett syndrome (mental retardation).
+MECP2: certain variations in this gene are the cause of Rett syndrome (mental retardation).

 nerve transmission